The Dotenv Component¶

 it’s recommended to configure real environment variables to avoid the

-performance overhead of parsing the .env
+performance overhead of parsing the .env file for every request.

-file is a regular shell script, you can source
+As a .env file is a regular shell script, you can source it in your own

 shell scripts: